-Joining local LGBT support groups for community events, such as IDAHOT (International Day Against Homophobia and Transphobia, May 17) and LGBT History Month, has helped a wider audience discover hidden stories of Surrey's LGBT past.
-This work also allows us to deliver the broader message of our work and demonstrates the relevance and importance of archives in recording the county's LGBT past, present and future.
+Joining local LGBT+ support groups for community events, such as IDAHOT (International Day Against Homophobia and Transphobia, 17 May) and LGBT+ History Month, has helped a wider audience discover hidden stories of Surrey's LGBT+ past.
+This work also allows us to deliver the broader message of our work and demonstrates the relevance and importance of archives in recording the county's LGBT+ past, present and future.

 Records and research - can you help?

-If you have information relating to the LGBT community in Surrey, or relevant material to add to the collections, we would be delighted to hear from you.
-Similarly, if you would like to volunteer and help research Surrey's LGBT history please contact us at firstname.lastname@example.org
+If you have information relating to the LGBT+ community in Surrey, or relevant material to add to the collections, we would be delighted to hear from you.
+Similarly, if you would like to volunteer and help research Surrey's LGBT+ history, please contact us.

 - Dame Ethel Smyth, nd [1920s] (SHC ref 9180/9/27)